nv-morpheus/Morpheus/examples/digital_fingerprinting/visualization/README.md

 docker-compose run -p 3000:3000 morpheus_pipeline bash
 ```

-The `-p 3000:3000` maps the visualizion app to port 3000 on the host for access via web browser.
+The `-p 3000:3000` maps the visualization app to port 3000 on the host for access via web browser.
 Starting the `morpheus_pipeline` service will also start the `mlflow` service in the background.
 For debugging purposes it can be helpful to view the logs of the running MLflow service.

 By default, a mlflow dashboard will be available at:
 ```bash